Frnn4268/K8s_built-in_resources/README.md

 # Kubernetes Resource Types

-This repository provides hands-on examples for working with Kubernetes' built-in resource types, catering to diverse application deployment and operational needs.
+This repository provides hands-on for working with Kubernetes' built-in resource types, catering to diverse application deployment and operational needs.

 ## Overview